dzen-dhall/dzen-dhall/README.md

 We use this method in a slightly modified variant: [`Carrier`](dhall/src/Carrier.dhall) type is introduced to hide all the constructors in a huge record.

-Essentially, [our definitions of `Bar`](dhall/src/Bar.dhall) is equivalent to something like the following, which is a direct Boehm-Berarducci encoding:
+Essentially, [our definition of `Bar`](dhall/src/Bar.dhall) is equivalent to something like the following, which is a direct Boehm-Berarducci encoding:

 ```dhall
 let Bar =